Functional organization can be pretty too! Get the best of both by making “dip” painted storage boxes in just an afternoon!

 - Place the lid and bottom of the box into plastic shopping bags to protect from overspray.
 Tape the shopping bags down with painter’s tape.

 - Spray paint the inside of the box with your chosen color.
 Applying several light and even coats will help to avoid paint drips.

 - Slowly remove the plastic bags and painter’s tape when the dry to the touch.
-Don’t pull too quickly, or you will pull the paint off the box.

 - If using a sealant, allow the paint to dry for 24 hours before applying.